dfo-mpo/openAI-Chatbot/src/FRONTEND.md

 During the pilot, a YOLOv11 detection model was successfully trained and integrated with BOT-SORT tracking algorithms to identify and count five salmon species: Pink, Chum, Chinook, Sockeye, and Coho.
 The model achieved 87% precision and 88% recall, demonstrating near-expert-level performance.
 When deployed, this system tracks individual fish throughout video segments and generates automated counts, eliminating the need for frame-by-frame manual review. <br>

+The git repo for this tool's web interface can be found [here](https://github.com/dfo-mpo/pssi-image-recognition/tree/webInterface).

 #### Electronic Monitoring
 This tool is a proof-of-concept demo for DFO's Automated Electronic Monitoring.
 The project aims to modernize the currently labour-intensive process of manually reviewing video footage of selected sets of tows.
 The underlying fish counting model was developed in collaboration with the Pacific Groundfish EM Program and various industry partners.
 The model is capable of identifying and counting in real-time commonly harvested fish species in imagery collected from electronic monitoring equipment onboard commercial fishing vessels.